 Plastic crib rail covers are transparent, allowing you to show off all aspects of your new crib while still protecting it from your teething infant.

 Plastic crib rail covers simply clip onto the rail.
-The downside to the simple install is that a clever baby can quickly figure out how to remove a plastic crib rail cover.
+The downside to the simple install is that a clever baby can quickly figure out how to remove a plastic protector.
 If your baby is too clever for his own good, you can keep the rail secured with clear zip ties.

 Unlike their fabric cousins, plastic crib rail covers do not absorb drool.
 This means that any drool that comes out of your baby’s mouth while chewing will fall straight to the floor or crib mattress, resulting in a mess you that will require your attention.

 Rubber rail covers are much softer than the plastic variety.
-Because the surface of the crib rail compresses, your baby will have a much easier time chewing this rail cover than the plastic type.
+Because the surface compresses, your baby will have a much easier time chewing this kind than the plastic type.

 Rubber crib rail covers attach to the baby crib by an adhesive lined back.
 This means that when you remove a rubber crib rail protector, you will also need to remove the sticky, gunk that is left behind.